Instagram is a simple yet useful asset to your brand, especially if you’re a blogger and/or social media influencer.

-With this in mind, Adobe packed Photoshop Express with algorithms designed to quickly enhance your photos based on the most-often cited issues with smartphone photography.
+With this in mind, Adobe packed Photoshop Express with algorithms designed to quickly enhance your photos based on the most often cited issues with smartphone photography.

 Adobe hopes you’ll find exactly what you need with a tap of a button.

-They’ve also cleverly designed a tool for dramatically boosting contrast to cut through haze and make your photos pop with little effort.
+They’ve also cleverly designed a tool for dramatically boosting contrast to cut through the haze and make your photos pop with little effort.